What is Biochar's pH and its effects on contaminated soil?

-- Biochar can reduce the uptake of arsenic (As) by plants growing in As contaminated soils.
+- Biochar can reduce the uptake of arsenic (As) by plants growing in as contaminated soils.
 Care is needed as the pH of the soil can rise with biochar additions, which can make As more soluble (Beesley et al. 2013).
-In their trial using tomato plants, As was increased in soil solution from biochar applications, however root and shoot As concentrations were lower when biochar was added and there was no increase in As content of the fruit.
+In their trial using tomato plants, As was increased in soil solution from biochar applications, however, root and shoot As concentrations were lower when biochar was added and there was no increase in As content of the fruit.

 - Biochars can immobilise zinc and copper from contaminated soils, and also pesticides and Persistent Organic Pollutants (POP’s).
-It is recommended to apply organic amendments such as compost as well as biochar, since biochars can also immobilise major nutrients such as N and P (Beesley et al. 2011), particularly biochars which have high cation exchange capacities.
+It is recommended to apply organic amendments such as compost as well as biochar since biochars can also immobilise major nutrients such as N and P (Beesley et al. 2011), particularly biochars which have high cation exchange capacities.

 - Biochars can adsorb up to 500 times more POP’s than soil alone (reference soil containing 5% organic matter).
-This is due to high surface area, high cation exchange capacity and long residence time in soil.
+This is due to the high surface area, high cation exchange capacity and long residence time in soil.
 Heavy metals are precipitated onto the surfaces of biochars due to rising pH (copper, zinc, lead and cadmium) forming insoluble phosphates, but not arsenic, as this is an anionic metal (Hilber et al. 2017)

 - Further ways of biochar immobilising heavy metals include oxygen functional groups e.g. Cr 6+ is soluble and can be reduced to Cr 3+ which is far less mobile (Paz-Ferreiro et al. 2014).
 Biochar doesn’t reduce the total levels of heavy metals in soils, it reduces the bioavailability to plants and mobility in soils (also noted by Beesley et al., 2013).
 Phytoremediation consists of growing plants which can actively take up heavy metals, these can be harvested to reduce the level of contaminants in the soil.
 Although not tried yet, the authors Paz-Ferreiro et al. suggest a combination of biochar addition and phytoremediation as a good option for polluted soils.